datalad-handbook/book/docs/usecases/external_collaboration.rst

    * If you can, make use of applicable organizational standards in your field.
 The more predictable your data layout, the easier it is to develop code against it.
    * Document relevant information about the data.
 This could be variable names and data ranges in tabular files, values used to denote missing data or other special cases, etc. Use your own analyses scripts for insights: Is there anything you adjust for?
 Maybe you can even share own scripts for guidance.
+   * A middle ground between keeping all data inaccessible and creating simulated data is to keep all real data inaccessible but add a "dummy" data point (e.g., a phantom scan or other example data) that is always publicly accessible.
    * Document relevant information about the compute environment.
 What would the external collaborator need to pay attention to?
 Is there specific architecture the code needs to be compatible with (e.g., GPUs?).
+Is there a specific container solution (e.g., Docker, Singularity) you can or wish to receive?

 .. find-out-more:: Advice for the external collaborator